pucheng-tan/WordFlow-wiki/Requirements/Non-Functional-Requirements.md

 - Must Have

-  - The API must respond within a certain amount of time
+  - The API must respond within an insignificant delay.

 ## Standard User

 - Must Have
-  - When the standard user switches to a different mode, the typing tool must take only an insignificant delay
+  - When the standard user takes a new challenge in a different mode, the typing tool must take only an insignificant delay
-  - As soon as the standard user starts the test, the timer starts synchronously with the standard user
+  - As soon as the standard user starts typing the challenge, the timer starts synchronously with the standard user
   - As the standard user types, the display must move synchronously with the standard user's keystrokes including if they hit the backspace button
   - If the standard user makes a typing error, the display must highlight the error almost immediately after it occurred